FLEX (Fluorescence Explorer)

 Mitigation actions will be adopted by preventing the increase of contaminants: operations in ISO 5 classroom with contamination control and cleaning of exposed surfaces (if necessary) for all the main assemblies up to the delivery to satellite prime, use of a quasi-hermetic cover and closer of carousel during almost all AIT/AIV activities at satellite site, purging with dry nitrogen during activities in which the instrument will not be in a controlled environment (long storage periods, vibration tests, route from a cleanroom to another, and other activities at satellite site), use of dedicated snorkels (cold space oriented) in the design in order to facilitate on-orbit de-contamination.

-Actual performance (Figure 26) are higher with respect to level L0 requirement (0.2 mW/m2/sr/nm) of about a factor 4, meaning that the requirement at level 1b (0.04 mW/m2/sr/nm) will be obtained only after a dedicated on-ground stray-light measurement campaign and model correction activity (similar to that performed for OLCI on Sentinel-3).
-In-flight verification by measuring the transition between a cloud and a vegetated target and/or by observing the transition between moon and cold space are also planned.
+Actual performance (Figure 26) is higher with respect to level L0 requirement (0.2 mW/m2/sr/nm) of about a factor 4, meaning that the requirement at level 1b (0.04 mW/m2/sr/nm) will be obtained only after a dedicated on-ground stray-light measurement campaign and model correction activity (similar to that performed for OLCI on Sentinel-3).
+In-flight verification by measuring the transition between a cloud and a vegetated target and/or by observing the transition between the moon and cold space is also planned.

-In summary, the baseline design is a very compact, robust, stable versus temperature and easy to align optical design.
+In summary, the baseline design is a very compact, robust, stable versus temperature and easy-to-align optical design.
 Good performance is achieved in terms of optical quality, distortions (keystone and smile) and Signal to Noise Ratio in the whole ﬁeld of view and spectral range.
-The common fore-optics and the double slit assembly assure an optimum spatial coregistration stability by design between the spectral channels.
-Particular attention has been also devoted to the reduction of the straylight effects by using efficient coatings, holographic gratings, low roughness for each optical elements and particular attention to the instrument contamination level.
+The common fore-optics and the double slit assembly assure optimum spatial coregistration stability by design between the spectral channels.
+Particular attention has been also devoted to the reduction of the straylight effects by using efficient coatings, holographic gratings, low roughness for each optical element and particular attention to the instrument contamination level.
 The adopted Offner solutions for the spectrometers have a large heritage in Leonardo.
-The CCD detector design is not critical from a technological point of view and a breadboard activity is on-going.
-The same format has been chosen for all the three focal planes in order to reduce smearing and achieve an high pixel capacitance with low noise, no Peltier stage and pixels devoted to smearing and dark current corrections in flight.
-A simple mechanical layout in a monolithic aluminum optical bench allows the use of isostatic mounts and a good thermal stabilization by means of radiators looking at the cold space view and heaters.
+The CCD detector design is not critical from a technological point of view and a breadboard activity is ongoing.
+The same format has been chosen for all three focal planes in order to reduce smearing and achieve a high pixel capacitance with low noise, no Peltier stage and pixels devoted to smearing and dark current corrections in flight.
+A simple mechanical layout in a monolithic aluminium optical bench allows the use of isostatic mounts and good thermal stabilization by means of radiators looking at the cold space view and heaters.

 1) ”New Satellite to measure plant health,” ESA, Nov.
 19, 2015, URL: http://www.esa.int/Our_Activities/Observing_the_Earth/New_satellite_to_measure_plant_health